smartcontractkit/cre-sdk-typescript/packages/cre-sdk/README.md

 ```

 ## Configuration & Type Safety
+You, the developer, must declare config files in config.json files, co-located with your TypeScript workflow definition.

-Use Zod schemas for type-safe configuration:
+Use Zod schemas for type-safe configuration.

+Here's an example of zod usage for the config specified in `../cre-sdk-examples/src/workflows/on-chain/config.json`

 ```typescript
 import { z } from "zod";